 Tips and Tricks for the Best Muffins

-- For accuracy in any baking recipe, use a kitchen scale to measure the ingredients.
-This is especially important for the flour to keep the crumb from becoming tight and dry.
+- Use a kitchen scale for measuring.
+A kitchen scale is the only way to ensure accuracy in any baking recipe.
+It’s especially important for the flour to keep the crumb from becoming tight and dry.

 - Soak the oats for 30 minutes in milk.
+Use about half the amount of milk to oats and discard any leftover liquid.
 This will make your muffins extra moist and chewy.

-- The key to soft and fluffy muffins is to not overmix the batter.
+- Don’t overmix!
+The key to soft and fluffy muffins is to not overmix the batter.
 Stop mixing as soon as you no longer see streaks of flour.
-And even then, a few little streaks are okay, as they’ll mix out when you scoop the batter.
+And even then, a few small streaks are okay.

-- Customize the muffins using extracts and/or spices, such as vanilla and almond, as well as cinnamon, nutmeg, and orange zest.
-You can even swap out the chocolate chips for dried fruits.
+- Customize however you like.
+Tweak the taste by adding extracts and/or spices, such as vanilla and almond.
+You can also use cinnamon, nutmeg, and orange zest.
+Not a fan of chocolate?
+Swap it out for dried fruits.

-- For sweeter muffins, use a mix of semi-sweet and milk chocolate chips.
+- Make them extra sweet.
+A mix of semi-sweet and milk chocolate chips will give you the sweetest flavor.
 I also like to add some chocolate chunks to the top before baking.

-- If you’re using an old oven, it’s best to place a thermometer inside to be sure it’s not hotter than 350°F/175°C. It’s not uncommon for older ovens to run hot, so double-check if you think that’s an issue.
+- Use an oven thermometer to prevent burning.
+This is especially important if your oven is old.
+Place a thermometer inside to be sure it’s not hotter than 350 degrees.
+It’s not uncommon for older ovens to run hot, so double-check if you think that’s an issue.

 How to Store Chocolate Chip Oatmeal Muffins

+- To thaw.
 Let them thaw in the fridge overnight before serving.
-Warm them in the microwave for several seconds and enjoy.
+Once thawed, warm them in the microwave for several seconds and enjoy.